-After a precipitation event, storm water runs off rooftops, streets, parking lots, yards, sidewalks and fields, carrying a number of different pollutants with it.
-There is a storm water system in place that consists of storm drains or catch basins, pipes and outfalls that are designed to carry rainwater away from developed areas in order to prevent flooding.
+In developed areas, storm water runs off rooftops, streets, parking lots, yards, sidewalks and fields, after a rain event or snowmelt, carrying pollutants with it.
+There is a storm water system in place consisting of storm drains (also called catch basins), pipes and outfalls that are designed to carry rainwater away from developed areas in order to prevent flooding.
 This separated system is not connected to the sanitary sewer system, and the water is not treated at the wastewater treatment plant.

 On campus, and the areas surrounding campus, untreated storm water flows into the storm drains and is conveyed directly into the Red Cedar River.